 First things first, do you have all of the items that you need for traveling with your kiddos?
 Whether it be a highchair, pack-n-play, jogging stroller or anything in between, check out MountainTot Gear and rent the equipment that will make your life easier by calling 888-478-6974.

 Begin the day off right with a hearty breakfast at the family-friendly Columbine Café.
 They open at 7:30 am and are located at 109 S. Main Street or call (970) 547-4474.

 Depending on your nap schedule, plan to bring the whole family to Mountain Top Children’s Museum either mid-morning or afternoon and get some creative play time in.
 Every exhibit encourages your curiosity and imagination to run wild!
-Admission is $7 per child, $5 per adult and children under 1 and seniors are free.
+Admission is $8 per child, $6 per adult, children under 1 are free and seniors are $1.
 Questions?
 Call (970) 453-7878, or check it out at 605 S. Park Ave.

 Make your coffee stop at Cool River Coffee House and Bakery.
 This local favorite also has a great variety of baked goods (including gluten free).
 Located at 325 S. Main Street.

 Need a diaper changing station?
 Head over to the Breckenridge Welcome Center conveniently located in the heart of town in the Blue River Plaza at 203 S. Main Street.
 The restrooms are located one level down from the Main Street entrance; make your life easier and take the elevator inside.

 When tummies start to rumble, head over to Fatty’s Pizzeria and enjoy a local favorite for a casual and family-friendly atmosphere.
 You can also order family buckets of food to go.
 Located at 106 S. Ridge Street or call (970) 453-9802.